-- (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
+- (D) compose correspondence that requests information. - (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.
-The student is expected to: - (A) generate questions on a topic for formal and informal inquiry; - (B) develop and follow a research plan with adult assistance; - (C) identify and gather relevant information from a variety of sources; - (D) identify primary and secondary sources; - (E) demonstrate understanding of information gathered; - (F) recognize the difference between paraphrasing and plagiarism when using source materials; - (G) create a works cited page; and - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.
+The student is expected to: - (A) generate and clarify questions on a topic for formal and informal inquiry; - (B) develop and follow a research plan with adult assistance; - (C) identify and gather relevant information from a variety of sources; - (D) identify primary and secondary sources; - (E) demonstrate understanding of information gathered; - (F) recognize the difference between paraphrasing and plagiarism when using source materials; - (G) develop a bibliography; and - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.

-Grade 3 Opinion and Informative Mentor Passage Cards and Practice Passage Cards;
+Grade 4 Opinion and Informative Mentor Passage Cards and Practice Passage Cards;

-Grade 3 Teacher Guide (Opinion and Informative Lesson Plans and Blackline Masters pp. 25-74);
+Grade 4 Teacher Guide (Opinion and Informative Lesson Plans and Blackline Masters pp. 25-74);

-Grade 3 Student Resource Handbook
+Grade 4 Student Resource Handbook